1Computer1/megumin-selfbot/README.md

     </a>
 </p>

+## Ded

+This repo is now abandoned.
+The selfbot probably doesn't even start up!

 ## Use at your own risk

 Selfbots as well as some features within this bot are not allowed by Discord TOS.